-While most patients who suffer from a narrowed spinal canal, a condition called stenosis, wish there were a way they could simply go to sleep one night and wake up in the morning without the discomfort of pain, tingling, numbness, and weakness, this is not a realistic expectation.
+While most patients with a narrowed spinal canal, a condition called stenosis, wish there were a way they could simply go to sleep one night and wake up in the morning without the discomfort of pain, tingling, numbness and weakness, this is not a realistic expectation.
 However, there are ways that back pain can be treated during the night.

-Adults sleep for approximately eight hours out of every twenty-four—that’s one-third of the entire day.
-So doesn’t it make sense that we would be just as careful to manage our pain at night as we would while we were awake?
+Adults sleep for approximately eight hours out of every 24 – that’s one-third of the entire day.
+So, doesn’t it make sense that we would be just as careful to manage our pain at night as we would while we were awake?
 Plus, our backs are especially vulnerable while we sleep – we become so relaxed that we can easily lie in a position that puts excessive strain on our spines, already weakened from spinal canal conditions like stenosis.

 - Consider a bed that is adjustable.
-If you suffer from stenosis of the spine, lying down in a perfectly flat position may be very uncomfortable.
-Usually, elevating the sections of the mattress that are under the head and under the knees have proven to be the most helpful for spine pain sufferers.
+If you have stenosis of the spine, lying down in a perfectly flat position may be very uncomfortable.
+Usually, elevating the sections of the mattress that are under the head and under the knees have proven to be the most helpful for people with spine pain.

 - If you sleep on your side, slide a pillow between your knees.
 If you sleep on your stomach, remove the pillow under your head and slide it under your abdomen.
 This way, the section of your spine that would normally “collapse” into the mattress is supported from beneath.

 An additional benefit of maintaining back health while sleeping is that you wake up with less spinal stenosis pain.
 Do some light stretches first thing in the morning before getting out of bed to help with flexibility and circulation.
 This also ensures that you will not strain muscles that have been immobile during the night.